 Additional University approvals are necessary in order to initiate the supervised field experience.
-Complete the University approval requirement prior to beginning field experience work (see University Approval and Tracking of Supervised Field Experience section).
+Complete the University approval requirement prior to beginning field experience work.
+Field experience hours may not be counted until registration for HLTH 688R is complete (see University Approval and Tracking of Supervised Field Experience section).